robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 ~~~~~~~~~~~~~~~~~

 Another style to write test cases is the *data-driven* approach where
-test cases use only one higher-level keyword, normally created as a
+test cases use only one higher-level keyword, often created as a
 `user keyword`_, that hides the actual test workflow.
 These tests are
 very useful when there is a need to test the same scenario with
 different input and/or output data.
 It would be possible to repeat the